 5. Simple functionality requirements: When your needs can be met by existing plugins and extensions

-It's worth noting that the line between Headless CMS vs Traditional CMS is blurring, with many traditional systems now offering headless capabilities through APIs.
+It's worth noting that the line between headless vs non headless cms is blurring, with many traditional systems now offering headless capabilities through APIs.
 WordPress, for example, has developed its REST API, allowing it to function as a headless content repository while maintaining its user-friendly admin interface.
+This evolution makes the hybrid cms vs headless cms comparison increasingly nuanced, as many platforms now offer elements of both approaches.

 Implementation Considerations

-Regardless of which side you choose in the Headless CMS vs Traditional CMS debate, several implementation factors should influence your decision:
+Regardless of which side you choose in the traditional cms vs headless cms debate, several implementation factors should influence your decision:

 Team Structure and Skills